Avinashmorla/devops-assessment-yii2/README.md

      ```

 3. **Update Inventory File:**
-   - Edit `ansible/inventory` with your EC2 Public IP
+   - Edit `ansible/inventory` with your EC2 Public I

----

 ## 🔧 2.
 Infrastructure Setup with Ansible